Mario Goodrich

 Mario Goodrich III (born January 12, 2000) is an American professional football cornerback.
 He played college football at Clemson, winning a national championship in 2018.
-He was signed as an undrafted free agent by the Philadelphia Eagles, and has also played for the Birmingham Stallions of the United Football League (UFL).
+He was signed as an undrafted free agent by the Philadelphia Eagles in 2022.

 Early life

 Goodrich attended Lee's Summit West High School in Lee's Summit, Missouri.
 He played cornerback and wide receiver in high school.
 During his career he had 140 tackles, 11 interceptions on defense and 38 receptions for 641 yards on offense with 22 total touchdowns.
 He originally committed to the University of Nebraska–Lincoln to play college football before switching to Clemson University.

 College career

 Goodrich played in 14 games as a true freshman at Clemson in 2018, recording six tackles.
 In 2019 he played in 13 games and had seven tackles and one interceptions.
 In 2020 he started four of eight games, recording 13 tackles and two interceptions.
 As a senior in 2021, he had 42 tackles, two interceptions and a touchdown in 12 starts.
 He was named the MVP of the 2021 Cheez-It Bowl in his final collegiate game.